 Speaking of the goodies for inside the jar, I bought some big packages of foam stickers that were different animals.
 Can anyone tell me what this brown thing is supposed to be?
 My girlfriend and I had quite a laugh trying to decipher this guy…

-Anyway, I filled each one with little pressies and then hunted through my fabric stash to find some good fabric to use as lids.
+Anyway, I filled each one with little pressies – kinda making these like mason jar “loot bags”, which I figured was fun.
+I then hunted through my fabric stash to find some good fabric to use as lids.
 I couldn’t do the usual scrap of fabric under the lid and screw the round part on like you can with mason jars, because all of the lids were toast from my dino-fail, so I had to just tie string around the fabric.
 A little finicky, but not a huge deal.

 Throw a nametag on each, and I ended up with a table full of these…

-The jars were filled with age appropriate stuff.
-The little kiddos had stickers, bouncy balls, bubbles, etc, while the older ones had craft supplies, necklace pendants, funny erasers, beads. etc. It’s kind of like getting a loot bag – the excitement of all the little goodies inside is the best.
+Cute, right?
+The little kiddos had stickers, bouncy balls, bubbles, etc, while the older ones had craft supplies, necklace pendants, funny erasers, beads. etc. The excitement of all the little goodies inside is the best.
 I found that buying bulk packages of things at the dollar store and then breaking them up so each jar got a few was the most economical way to go.
-I think I spent about a total of $40 on everything to go inside?
-So the price per jar was really pretty low.
+I spent about a total of $40 on everything, so the price per jar was only like $2.
+Win!

 So there you have it – a salvaged pinterest fail.
 Have any of your own pinterest fails lately?
 Please tell me I’m not alone.
 If you have made those cute animal-topped jars… what’s the secret?